-FRP075 Aircraft Crash/Fire Rescue 1 class and 3 lab hrs/for 4 weeks, 1 cr.
 Pre-planning activities for on- and off-airport emergencies.
 Approach, positioning, rescue procedures, and application of control techniques.
+Offered as needed.

-FRP077 Fire Service Instructor Training
+FRP077 Fire Service Instructor Training 12 class and 10 lab hrs/for 1 week, 2 cr,

-12 class and 10 lab hrs/for 1 week, 2 cr.
 The fire service instructor and the job, including learning principles, teaching procedures (preparing course outlines and lesson plans, managing a classroom, and evaluation techniques), and training aids and devices.
+Offered as needed.